 We cover cerebral palsy from all angles–from symptoms, causes, and treatment, to daily living information, such as communication and transitioning to adulthood articles.

 Our information is provided by expert writers and is thoroughly researched and cited.
 Articles are then medically reviewed and edited by a Board Certified Pediatrician or Board Certified Pediatric Nurse Practitioner.
 Legal-related articles are written by an experienced birth injury attorney.
+Learn more about our editorial guidelines.

 Cerebral Palsy Guidance